Chuckhu18/EEp520-Final-Project/README.md

 enviro
 ```

-Then navigate to `http://localhost` you should see a maze and your tank poped up.
+Then navigate to [http://localhost](http://localhost) you should see a maze and your tank poped up.

 You can press `Ctrl-C` to stop the enviro server.

+Acknowedges
+---
+This project was built based on [enviro](https://github.com/klavinslab/enviro#dockerhub-images) system by Professor Eric Klavins.